kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 If the API server and/or etcd becomes unavailable, the entire HPA controller functionality will be impacted, not just this feature.
 The HPA controller will not be able to:
 - Retrieve HPA objects
 - Get external metrics (or any metrics)
-- Update HPA status (including `fallbackActive` and `consecutiveFailureCount` fields)
+- Update HPA status (including `fallbackActive`, `firstFailureTime`, and `fallbackReplicas` fields)
 - Apply scaling decisions

 Therefore, no autoscaling decisions can be made during this period, regardless of whether fallback is configured.
 The feature itself doesn't introduce any new failure modes with respect to API server or etcd availability - it's dependent on these components being available just like the rest of the HPA controller's functionality.

 Once API server and etcd access is restored, the HPA controller will resume normal operation.
-The in-memory failure counts will reset, and if external metrics are still failing, the failure count will increment again until reaching the threshold to reactivate fallback.
+The in-memory failure counts will reset, if external metrics are still failing and `firstFailureTime` is perseved the controller will use that timestamp to calculate

 ###### What are other known failure modes?